Michdo93/Pololu-Motor-Plot-Generator-Python/README.md

 * maximum output of the mechanical power in watts
   * its Torque load in oz-in
   * it current in mA
-* Resistance of the motr in ohm
+* Resistance of the motor in ohm